osfunapps/weedle-android-core-library/README.md

 # Description

-This library meant to pack the core essentiatls resources for building a modern android app.
+Designed by [WeedleApps](https://weedleapps.co.il/en/), this library meant to pack the core essentiatls resources for building a modern android app.

 Designed in DI style with dagger 2.1.